estebanehc/Clock-Application---Telexistence/README.md

 - **Reactive Programming:** UniRx
 - **Testing:** NUnit and Unity Test Framework (Edit Mode and Play Mode tests)

+## Project Structure Philosophy
+The project follows a modular feature-based structure, dividing the core elements into Domain, Application, and Presentation layers for each feature.
+This structure ensures:

+- **Separation of concerns:** Each feature (Clock, Timer, Stopwatch) is isolated and self-contained
+- **Scalability:** New features can be added without interfering with existing modules
+- **Testability:** Each module has a dedicated Assembly Definition, enabling precise unit testing
+- **Maintainability:** Organized codebase allowing easy understanding and updates by future team members

+Each feature is structured as follows:

+- **Domain:** Contains pure data models and business states
+- **Application:** Implements services and use cases
+- **Presentation:** Manages UI elements and presentation logic

+This approach prepares the project for integration into larger, production-grade robotic operation systems.

+## Architecture Pattern Used
+The application implements the Model-View-Presenter (MVP) architectural pattern, adapted for reactive programming using UniRx.

+### Why MVP instead of MVC?

+- **Presenter** handles the presentation logic, reacting to model changes and updating the view
+- **View** remains passive, focusing only on displaying data and receiving user input
+- **Model** represents the pure data and states

+This separation:

+- Enhances testability (presenters can be tested without the actual UI)
+- Supports reactive data flows (critical when using UniRx)
+- Improves scalability and maintainability
+- Facilitates multi-platform adaptations (Windows, iOS/iPad, VR)

 ## Features
 - Display current time in user's timezone
 - Timer functionality with Start, Stop, Reset, and Pause.
 Plays a sound when finished